A Music Workshop for youth who desire to use their voices to praise the Lord!

 General Information

 “Song is a weapon that we can always use against discouragement.”
-(Ministry of Healing, p 255) It’s time to train an army of youth to “sharpen their weapons” to lead in praise and worship as we engage in the final conflict between good and evil!
+(Ministry of Healing, p 255) Let’s train an army of youth to “sharpen their weapons” to lead in praise and worship as we engage in the final conflict between good and evil!

 Sing for Joy Music Workshop is designed to equip youth to serve in music ministry.
-We will cover basic music concepts while improving singing skills and preparing music for the Sabbath worship service.
-Topics will include support/breathing, vowel modification, basic music reading and rhythm, ear training, harmony, sight-singing, intervals, and more!
+We cover basic music concepts while improving singing skills and preparing music for the Sabbath worship service.
+Topics include support/breathing, vowel modification, basic music reading and rhythm, ear training, harmony, sightsinging, intervals, and more!
+We aim to give our youth the tools they need to be able to participate and lead out in worship in their local churches and have a lot of fun in the process!

-This workshop is geared for Young People ages 10 (by July 22) and up.
+This workshop is geared for Youth ages 13 (by April 12) and up and their siblings.
 Parents are encouraged to participate as much as possible, although supervision of their younger children should always take first priority.
-The Children’s Program for younger siblings is packed with activities, and parents are always needed to assist with that.
+The “Tween” bridge track is for 12 and 13 year olds.
+Part of the time will be with the youth, but they will also have other activities with their own group.
+(Some 13 year olds may be moved to Youth depending on group sizes.)
+The Children’s Program for younger siblings is packed with music, games, and crafts, and parents are always needed to assist with that.
+(See the Detailed Weekday Schedule for more information; there may be changes to Friday’s schedule.)

-We will begin on Monday, July 21 with some pre-session activities including a Piano Master Class, “Enhancing Skills for Supporting the Worship Service,” Conductor’s Training, an Orchestra Rehearsal, and a Staff Meeting.
-Everyone will meet from 9:30 am to 3:30 pm, Tue– Fri, and there will be some additional practices in the afternoons for orchestra, small groups and/or soloists.
+We will begin pre-workshop activities on Monday afternoon with an optional piano masterclass, a rehearsal for string players, coaching for conductors/pianists, and a staff meeting for all leaders/helpers who are able to make it.
+Everyone will meet Tues–Fri from 9:30 am to 3:30 pm, with some additional practices in the afternoons for orchestra, small groups and/or soloists.
 The music learned will be shared during the Worship Hour on Sabbath.
-The focus for the music, worships, and Sabbath service will be on Christ’s soon return.
+The focus for the music, worships, and Sabbath service will be “Joy in the Journey” with an emphasis on praise!

 Schedule